-- Right-click the database on the source SQL Server instance from which you want to transfer SQL logins, click Tasks, and select the Copy Database command to start the Copy Database Wizard.
+Right-click the database on the source SQL Server instance from which SQL logins need to be transferred, select Tasks, and click the Copy Database command to start the Copy Database Wizard:

-- On the Source Server page, specify the source SQL Server instance and click the Next button.
+In the Select a Source Server step, specify the source SQL Server instance and click the Next button:

-- On the Select A Destination Server page, specify the destination SQL Server instance and click the Next button.
+On the Select a Destination Server step, specify the destination SQL Server instance and click the Next button:

-On the Select Server Objects page, where you choose which objects to copy, logins are selected by default:
+In the Select Server Objects step, choose which objects to copy, and as shown, logins are selected by default: